adamm/starman/README.md

 # Starman Christmas Tree Topper

 Disclaimer: This work is a *work-in-progress*.
-This project is still under active development and is estimated to be completed _December 1st, 2022_.
+While this project is still under active development, version 2.1 was released _December 1st, 2022_.
 What you see here is code that is largely incomplete, buggy, crashes, and could catch fire.
 The PCB board is largely inefficient, expensive, broken, and could catch fire.